ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 but it defeats the purpose of the alias since it's not enforcing that both elements share the same type.
 Always supply type parameters for a generic alias to avoid inadvertently falling back to `Any`.

+### Alias vs. Direct Use

-**Alias vs direct use:** Type aliases don't create new types at runtime; they are solely for type checking and readability.
+Type aliases don't create new types at runtime; they are solely for type checking and readability.
 In code, `Pair[int]` does not exist as a real class; it's just an alias for `tuple[int, int]`.
 If you inspect `Pair[int]` at runtime, you'll get the underlying type.
 For example: